Visit Quad Cities' Modern Woodmen Park

 The Road to Kansas City

-Royals prospects arrive in Quad Cities from Low-A Columbia before heading back south for a tour through Double-A with Northwest Arkansas.
+Royals prospects arrive in Quad Cities from Single-A Columbia before heading back south for a tour through Double-A with Northwest Arkansas.
 Their final stop on the Minor League ladder is the closest to Kansas City, back in the Midwest at Triple-A Omaha.